 As well as the nutritional reasons for adding salt into our balancers the addition of salt also aids preservation because salt is a desiccant, that is, it absorbs water and hence removes water from any food/supplement it is added to.
 In the absence of water, bacteria don’t multiply which is why salt acts as a natural preservative.

-We have a very quick stock turnover with our warehouse stock being turned over within 1 to 2 months and all our balancers are sold in five kilogram amounts to help shelf life, with a 12 month expiry.
+We have a very quick stock turnover with our warehouse stock being turned over within 1 to 2 months and all our balancers are sold in five kilogram amounts to help shelf life, with an 18-month expiry.